-The Chopped Produce Initiative is a new way to get vegetables grown by local farmers into schools in Warren County and the surrounding region, thereby increasing students’ access to fresh, healthy, local produce.
+The Chopped Produce Initiative is an innovative way of getting vegetables grown by local farmers into schools and other cafeterias across our region, thereby increasing consumers’ access to fresh, healthy, local produce.

-How it works: fresh produce is harvested by local farmers and brought to our certified processing facility–the Warren County Produce Center, part of our Food Hub.
-There it is chopped and bagged by local workers—including food service employees of Warren County Schools and local high school students—and distributed to participating school districts.
-We keep the cold chain intact to ensure high quality.
+How it works: fresh produce is harvested by local farmers and brought to our processing facility–the Warren County Produce Center, part of our Food Hub.
+There it is chopped and bagged before being distributed to participating school districts.
+We provide quality employment opportunities for local workers in our processing facility.

 This project has had a tremendous impact on individual farmers and the county as a whole.
 If we are able to grow produce, add value to it, and consume it in the county, it’s a win-win for everyone.